aaronzr/2022-Chia1/README.md

 Music royalty distribution | The original idea.
 Probably not achievable in 1.5 quarters.
 (two more that I don't remember -- **Finn fill in**) | 🤷‍♂️

 **Meta-idea:** Two of us attended [Chia's AMA](https://www.youtube.com/watch?v=lxi8svrIylY) about their [updated business whitepaper](https://twitter.com/chia_project/status/1489034223067402240).
 The impression we got is that, despite being a relatively mature project, the Chia ecosystem is still at the level of accessibility you'd expect of a months-old altcoin project.
 Chia's audience is mostly hardcore blockchain geeks, most of whom farm Chia themselves.
 There is a lot of room for growth and engagement of the wider crypto community when you compare Chia's ecosystem to, say, Ethereum's.
-It seems like Chia wants to fund projects that make Chia more accessible and reduce the
+It seems like Chia wants to fund projects that make Chia more accessible and reduce the expertise required to start using Chia.
+Example: [nucle.io] is JUST a web-based Chia wallet, but it was the first Cultivation Grant recipient.

+It seems worthwhile to look at where Chia is compared to ETH, and maybe try to build the _next_ thing that would narrow the gap of what's available to Chia developers/users compared to ETH devs/users.
+I.e., we now have a [lightweight node]()

 ## Jan 25
 We met up and presented our respective research areas.